Workpoint menu

 Human understanding looks at it another way.
 It encourages workers to consider the question: what’s in it for me?
 Me’ning recommends talking with each employee (where logistically possible) to discuss how the changes will benefit them and why the changes are important for their role within the business.

-“Some companies aren’t aware of the importance of human understanding to digital transformation.
-We know the business gains, and we know how an emphasis on the human aspect helps them to do this.”
+Some companies aren’t aware of the importance of human understanding to digital transformation.
+We know the business gains, and we know how an emphasis on the human aspect helps them to do this.

-– Linette Trige Petersen, Human Understanding Consultant Me’ning.
+- Linette Trige Petersen, Human Understanding Consultant

-Digital Transformation also needs buy-in across different levels from the CIO, to the IT Manager and Project Managers.
+Digital transformation also needs buy-in across different levels, from the CIO to the IT Manager and Project Managers.
 Done well, this means people want to stay working with you, and it also makes your business more attractive to new employees.

 A key consideration is to ensure that human understanding is closely aligned with your software stack.
 This makes it relevant and familiar for employees in their day-to-day ways of working, in activities such as document handling and case management.